São Paulo: Capital of the captaincy

 On 11 July 1711, the town of São Paulo was elevated to city status.
 Around the 1720s, gold was found by the pioneers in the regions near what are now Cuiabá and Goiânia.
 The Portuguese expanded their Brazilian territory beyond the Tordesillas Line to incorporate the gold regions.
 When the gold ran out in the late 18th century, São Paulo shifted to growing sugar cane.
 Cultivation of this commodity crop spread through the interior of the Captaincy.

 The sugar was exported through the Port of Santos.
 At that time, the first modern highway between São Paulo and the coast was constructed and named the Calçada do Lorena ("Lorena's settway").
-Nowadays, the estate that is home to the Governor of the State of São Paulo, in the city of São Paulo, is called the Palácio dos Bandeirantes (Bandeirantes Palace), in the neighborhood of Morumbi.
+Today the estate that is home to the Governor of the State of São Paulo, in the city of São Paulo, is called the Palácio dos Bandeirantes (Bandeirantes Palace), in the Morumbi district.